COVID-19 relief efforts

-(a) Support the time-sensitive need in the worker communities in and around Manesar.
+(a) During the Wave 1 lock-down: Supported the time-sensitive need in the relatively remote worker communities in and around Manesar, Gurgaon.
 As factories stopped production and workers lost their income and often homes, SII distributed 450,000+ adult ration units, 25,000+ masks, and helped 250+ workers get back home.

 Plans for Covid-19 Wave 2